message/iata/IS.md

-Published 19.05.2021
+Published 27.05.2021
-1. Passengers arriving from or who in the past 14 days have stayed for more than 24 hours in Argentina, Bahrain, Cape Verde, Costa Rica, Croatia, Cyprus, France, Lithuania, Maldives, Netherlands, Seychelles, Sweden or Uruguay are not allowed to enter.
+1. Passengers arriving from or who in the past 14 days have stayed for more than 24 hours in Argentina, Bahrain, Cape Verde, Costa Rica, Croatia, France, Lithuania, Maldives, Netherlands, Seychelles, Sweden or Uruguay are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Iceland;
 - passengers in a long-term intimate relationship with a national or resident of Iceland;